The Savant Class

 Prerequisites: 4th-level Savant

-Whenever you spend a long rest in a settlement, you can spend 1-hour gathering local rumors to learn of a significant, even secret, event which occurred in there in the last week.
+Whenever you spend a long rest in a Settlement, you can spend 1-hour gathering local rumors to learn of a significant, even secret, event which occurred in there in the past week.

 Theology